Complete guide to vacation rental cleaning schedules

 The key to an effective schedule is having all your reservations in one place.
 Here's how:

-- Use a centralization tool like Easyical
+Centralization tool.
+Use a tool like Easyical to bring all your reservations together.

-💡 The iCal format is a universal standard: all booking platforms offer it.
+The iCal format is a universal standard: all booking platforms offer it.
 It's free and requires no technical skills.

 4. Automating cleaning generation